 The Indenture requires the District to maintain public liability insurance and insurance on the Wastewater System against such risks as and in such amounts as the District deems prudent taking into account insurance coverage for similar utilities but only if it is obtainable at rates deemed reasonable by the District and upon terms and conditions deemed reasonable by the District.
-The District uses a combination of self-funding/self-insuring and insurance coverage in the District's risk management program; however, the program does not provide coverage for every conceivable risk of loss.
+The District uses a combination of self-funding/self-insuring and insurance coverage for every conceivable risk of loss.
+The District's insurance program does not provide coverage for every conceivable risk of loss.
 The District's insurance program does not currently include earthquake coverage.
 Further, in the event of material damage to Wastewater System facilities, there can be no assurance that any insurance proceeds will be sufficient to rebuild or replace such facilities.